stefanuntura/dataProcessingAPI/README.md

   `pip install -r requirements.txt`

-- 4.1 In case step 4 fails, the following dependencies:
+- 4.1 In case step 4 fails, install the following dependencies manually by typing the following commands one at the time:

   `pip install json`
   `pip install jsonschema`